Triscuit2311/GoblinAC/README.md

 - Change the events on your server-sided scripts to only accept server-sided triggers.
 See [example script server.lua](/examples/TestResource/server/server.lua).
 - Send your client-sided events to EventProxy() instead of to the server. [example script client.lua](/examples/TestResource/client/client.lua).

+### **Couldn't this be bypassed?**
+**Yes.** A somewhat experienced individual could write a system to work around the features of GoblinAC.
+And while there are some features planned that will make this significantly more difficult (i.e. dynamically loading your lua scripts so they aren't searchable); that's not our primary target.
+Those inividuals willing and able to work around GoblinAC are far from the average cheat-abuser.
+GoblinAC is still highly effective against the majority of cheaters using tools to trigger events.

+### **Will you install this for me?**
+**No.** I offer a custom Anti-Cheat development service for private servers with a much broader spectrum of features, including those seen in Goblin AC public.
+I can offer some support for issues via github as well.